-- The following hormones and compounds with hormonal effect:
+- The following hormones and compounds with hormone-like effect for injection:

-- Oxytocin and analogous compounds for injection to enhance labour.
+- Oxytocin and oxytocin analogues to enhance labour.

 Specific regulations apply to the prescription of antibiotics.
-Treatment of food producing animals may only take place if the activity of the drug is directed against existing diagnosed infection and aimed at animal health.
+Antibiotics may only be used for production animals, if the veterinarian has diagnosed an infection which justifies its use.
 Veterinarians may only on certain conditions supply or prescribe antibiotics for use by the farmer, and the farmer must follow the advice and instructions given by the veterinarian.
-Instructions must be given in writing and must include identification of target animals, diagnosis, drug and dosage, clinical symptoms that must be present before treatment, withdrawal period, and administration route.
-The veterinarian may only hand out or prescribe antibiotics for the farmer’s continued treatment of diseased animals, except for adult cattle, for a maximum of 5 days.
+Instructions must be given in writing and must include identification of target animals, diagnosis, drug and dosage, clinical symptoms that must be observed before treatment, withdrawal period, and administration route.
+The veterinarian may only distribute or prescribe antibiotics for the farmer’s continued treatment of diseased animals, except for adult cattle, for a maximum of 5 days.

 Withdrawal periods and control for residues of veterinary drugs:

-Whenever antibiotics or other drugs, for which withdrawal periods have been set, are administered to production animals – either by the veterinarian in person or by the farmer –the veterinarian must inform the farmer or his substitute about the withdrawal periods for the drugs used, in order to avoid residues in meat from slaughtered animals and in products (milk, eggs and honey) to be delivered for human consumption.
-Such information must be given verbally and in writing, and the veterinarian must keep a copy for at least 5 years.
+Whenever antibiotics or other drugs, for which withdrawal periods have been set, are administered to food producing animals – either by the veterinarian in person or by the farmer – the veterinarian must inform the farmer about the withdrawal periods for the drugs used, in order to avoid residues in meat from slaughtered animals and in products (milk, eggs and honey) to be delivered for human consumption.
+Such information must be given verbally and in writing, and both the farmer and the veterinarian must keep a copy for at least 5 years.

-Meat, poultry meat, milk and eggs from treated animals are not allowed for human consumption during the withdrawal period.
-If animals are delivered for emergency slaughter within the withdrawal period, information regarding the withdrawal period, as described above, must accompany the animal to the slaughterhouse.
+Meat, milk and eggs from treated animals are not allowed for human consumption during the withdrawal period.

 Danish provisions specify that it is prohibited to deliver animals for slaughter, or to deliver meat, milk, eggs, fish, honey or other animal products for consumption if they contain residues of a drug in an amount that exceeds the MRL established in the valid EU-provisions, or if they contain residues from illegal treatment.
 Likewise, it is prohibited to manufacture or sell meat or products for human consumption if they contain residues exceeding the MRLs.